 Nina’s Story is a project involving computer science, photography, and biology.
 I narrate the story of Nina, the only female Mexican Grey Wolf in the breeding program put in place to save the species.
-Nina for a long time was the only female wolf of the program, the living female body everyone looked upon with expectations; the Eve of her own species.
-Nina’s story is a story that talks of bodies, of generation, of loss, of exploitation.
+Nina was the only female wolf in the program, making her the female body everyone looked upon with expectations; the Eve of her own species.
+Nina’s story is a story that talks of bodies, of generations, of loss, of exploitation.

 The photographs are translated into the genetic material of living bacteria, an alchemical and symbolic act for regeneration.
-On average, a new generation of E. Coli are born and die in approximately 48 hours.
-The bacteria reached the 12th generation in the weeks of the exhibition; lifetimes spent with Nina’s Story, bringing back generation and variations to a species with only a handful of genetic founders.
+On average, a new generation of E. Coli is born and dies in approximately 48 hours.
+The bacteria reached the 12th generation in the weeks of the exhibition; lifetimes spent with Nina’s Story, bringing back generations and variations to a species with only a handful of genetic founders.

 Nothing has changed.